Pelpro Pellet Stove PP 130 Review

 One of the main complaints of pellet stove users is the amount of noise they produce.
 Pellets stoves require two fans in order to supply heat to a room.
 First, a combustion fan needs to draw in fresh air and exhaust fumes through the flue to the outdoors.
 Secondly, a circulating fan must gather room air and pass it over a heat exchanger to transfer the BTUs and send it out into the space you’re heating with the pellet stove.

 The PelPro PP130 has a variable speed circulating fan, and that cuts down on unnecessary noise.
 When the stove is on low, the fan is very quiet.
 It’s difficult for a fan to be quiet at high speeds, because the sound of the moving air is enough to produce a rushing noise.
-With the PP 130, you won’t need to hear a lot of circulating air noise on the lowest settings.
+With the PP 130, you won’t hear a lot of circulating air noise on the lowest settings.

 The PP 130 can be dialed down to as low as 11,000 BTUs per hour, making it just as useful in “shoulder” seasons as it is in the dead of winter.
 Until recently, pellets stove users had to choose between high output and versatility, but that’s no longer the case with stoves like the PP 130, and other big stoves like the Harman P61 or the Vogelzang VG 5790.
-They all have automate controls to hold a steady temperature without a lot of fussing.
+They all have automated controls to hold a steady temperature without a lot of fussing.

 Here’s a handy video of the Pelpro Pellet Stove PP130 in action: